mc12345678/documentation/content/dev/code/notifiers.md

                               'objectName'=>'freeProduct');
 ```

 Note: 10 has been chosen to cause the observer class to be loaded before the session is started.
-Note: 90 has been chosen as the offset since the observer needs to attach to the `$_SESSION['cart']` class (see the freeProduct example below), which is instantiated at offset 80.
+Note: 90 has been chosen as the offset since the observer (see the freeProduct example below) needs to be identified before the notifier (attached to `$_SESSION['cart']` instantiated at offset 80) is executed (e.g. in `includes/init_cart_handler.php`).
+If the observer was to execute within the construction/instatiation of the class, then it would need to load in a sequence before the class was instantiated.

 To tie this all together, let's look at a real world example.